feathersjs/docs/cookbook/authentication/auth0.md

 # Auth0

-To enable oAuth logins with [Auth0](http://auth0.com), we need the following settings after creating an application:
+To enable OAuth logins with [Auth0](http://auth0.com), we need the following settings after creating an application:

 ![Auth0 application](../assets/auth0-app.png)